wpmetabox/docsv2/docs/tutorials/create-auto-updated-cheat-sheet.md

 ![Create a new custom post type](https://i.imgur.com/zg4UN4f.png)

-## Step 2: Create fields for the submission form
+## 2. Creating fields for the submission form

 Users will have a form to submit a deal, so we’ll create custom fields for it.
 Each field will be used to import a type of deal’s information.